rollerworks/search-docs/searching_in_practice.rst

 Search for users with a specific gender and registration date
 -------------------------------------------------------------

-Say we want to find all users female users, that have registered in or after the year 2011 but before 2015.
+Say we want to find all female users, that have registered in or after the year 2011 but before 2015.
 *Dates are in date notation year/month/day.*

 The following conditions will all produce the same result, but use different methods to get the result.

-All conditions will give the following result.

 +----------+------------+--------------+-----------------+-----------+
 | id       | gender     | reg_date     | is_admin        | enabled   |